kirankumar-Matham96/Social-media-backend-api/README.md

 - Create, update, retrieve by id, filter by user, and all retrieve posts
 - Sort by Date feature is added for posts
 - Can bookmark a post
+- Can save post as a draft
+- Can archive a post
 - While retrieving the posts:
   - user can send a query "caption" to filter the posts by post caption
   - user can send a query "limit"(default value = 0) and "offset"(default value = 10) to change pagination settings